 This is why people love talking to attorneys so much.

-Nursing home costs and expenses are steep, and unfortunately, many elderly individuals run out of money, but they still need nursing home level care.
+Nursing home costs and expenses are steep.
+Unfortunately, many elderly individuals run out of money, but they still need level-term care.
 It is important to distinguish between what a nursing home wants and what Medicaid may requires.
+In addition, recent shifts in Medicaid support have opened up alternatives you should be aware of.

 How would the Government (Medicaid) “Take” My Home